liferay-search/liferay-docs/en/deployment/articles-dxp/03-installing-a-search-engine/03-enterprise-search/03-ltr/02-configuring-learning-to-rank.markdown

     ```

 This is a very high level set of instructions, because there's not much to do in
-@product@.
+@sharepoint@.
 To learn in more detail about what's required, see the
 [Learning to Rank plugin's documentation](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/index.html).

 Keep reworking those judgment lists!